THERAMIN: Thermal treatment for radioactive waste minimisation and reduction

-THERAMIN is a collaborative project funded by the European Commission under the Horizon 2020 Framework.
-The project is implemented by a consortium with 12 project partners and will be advised by an End User Group (EUG), consisting of waste management organisations and waste producers from five countries (Belgium, Finland, France, Switzerland and the UK).
+THERAMIN was a collaborative project funded by the European Commission under the Horizon 2020 Framework.
+The project was implemented by a consortium with 12 project partners and was advised by an End User Group (EUG), consisting of waste management organisations and waste producers from five countries (Belgium, Finland, France, Switzerland and the UK).

-THERAMIN will provide an EU-wide strategic review and assessment of the value of thermal technologies applicable to a broad range of waste streams (ion exchange media, soft operational wastes, sludge, organics and liquids).
-THERAMIN will compile an EU-wide database of thermally treatable wastes, will document the strategic benefits of thermal treatment, and will identify the opportunities, synergies, challenges, timescales and cost implications to improve radioactive waste management.
-THERAMIN will evaluate the applicability and achievable volume reduction of the technologies through ‘first-of-a-kind’ active and non-active full-scale demonstration tests, and will assess the disposability of residues.
+THERAMIN undertook an EU-wide strategic review and assessment of the value of thermal technologies applicable to a broad range of waste streams (ion exchange media, soft operational wastes, sludge, organics and liquids).
+THERAMIN compiled an EU-wide database of thermally treatable wastes, documented the strategic benefits of thermal treatment, and identified the opportunities, synergies, challenges, timescales and cost implications.
+THERAMIN also aimed to evaluate the effectiveness and achievable volume reduction of thermal treatment technologies through ‘first-of-a-kind’ active and non-active full-scale demonstration tests and to assess the disposability of residues.

-The project benefits from the large investments made by partners in thermal treatment R&D facilities, which will be used to maximise the benefit across Member states.
-THERAMIN will benefit from close engagement with an End User Group composed of waste producers and waste management organisations.
-The partners will encourage the mobility and training of staff for the development of the next generation of engineers and scientists, and the proposal includes a technical training workshop, a scientific conference, and use of other dissemination tools.
-THERAMIN will establish a pan-European network of expertise on thermal treatment, will provide for cross-European technology transfer, and will identify prospects for sharing of facilities between countries facing similar problems.
+The project benefited from the large investments made by partners in thermal treatment R&D facilities, which were used in THERAMIN to maximise the benefit across Member states.
+THERAMIN also benefited from close engagement with an End User Group composed of waste producers and waste management organisations.
+Strategic goals included establishing a pan-European network of expertise on thermal treatment, to provide for cross-European technology transfer, and to identify prospects for sharing of facilities between countries facing similar problems.
+In addition, THERAMIN aimed to encourage the mobility and training of staff for the development of the next generation of engineers and scientists, and the proposal included a technical training workshop, a scientific conference, and use of other dissemination tools.